ucsb-cs156/w22/_lab/team01.md

 Run the tests by running `mvn test` and then check the test coverage with `mvn test jacoco:report`

+## Step 2.7: Write the service test

+In the directory: `src/test/java/edu/ucsb/cs156/spring/backenddemo/services` you'll find example  tests for the services

+Using those as a model, implement a test for your new service.

+Run the tests by running `mvn test` and then check the test coverage with `mvn test jacoco:report`

 When you have good coverage for both your service and your controller, you are ready for the final stage of part 2.

 ## Step 2.8: Make a Pull Request